Are you looking for PEO Turkey? Read below to discover the reasons for choosing AKG SARL Payroll Turkey company.

-Help in the commercial development of your activity & get in touch with partner companies.
+Help in the commercial development of your business activity & get in touch with partner companies.

-100% local support with our 1st network of PEO Turkey
+100% local support with our 1st PEO Turkey network

-PEO Turkey is THE solution for entrepreneurship, chosen by 90,000 self-employed in 2019.
-This status guarantees you the freedom of action of a freelance with social security coverage of the salaried scheme:
+PEO Turkey is THE solution for entrepreneurship, chosen by 90,000 self-employed individuals in 2019.
+This status guarantees you the freedom of a freelancer with the social security coverage of the salaried scheme:

 Social Security, Mutual

 Administrative constraints are taken care of and there are no structural costs.
 The ideal setting to start your business.
-Istanbul HR Solutions supports you in the development of your projects to carry out your missions with complete peace of mind: Personalized advice, network evenings, workshops, training …
+Istanbul HR Solutions supports you in the development of your projects, to carry out your jobs with complete peace of mind: Personalised advice, network evenings, workshops, training etc.

-Join us: A simple registration and you can start your mission within 24 hours!
+Join us: Just a simple registration, and you can start working within 24 hours!

 PEO Turkey : What you should know about the economic context in Turkey

-According to the latest figures from the Turkish Ministry of Treasury and Finance, the country’s budget has a public deficit of 12.4 billion lira (2.09 billion USD) between January and November.
-Inflation was further contained in 2019 after reaching peaks in the third quarter of 2018, following the depreciation of the currency, which made imports and domestic products that require semi-finished materials or materials more expensive raw materials from abroad.
-Public authorities have taken steps to limit the impact of inflation by reducing the special consumption tax rate for fuels, while municipalities have set up displays that sell basic staples at lower prices in the market, ahead of the local elections in March 2019.
-According to IMF estimates, inflation had to fall to 15.2% at the end of the year against 16.3% in 2018 (11.8% according to the ‘Turkish Statistical Institute).
+According to the latest figures from the Turkish Ministry of Treasury and Finance, the country’s budget has a public deficit of 12.4 billion lira ($2.09 billion USD) between January and November.
+Inflation was further contained in 2019 after reaching peaks in the third quarter of 2018, following the depreciation of the currency.
+This made imports and domestic products that require semi-finished materials or materials more expensive raw materials from abroad.
+Public authorities have taken steps to limit the impact of inflation by reducing the special consumption tax rate for fuels, while municipalities have set up displays that sell basic staples at lower prices in the markets, ahead of the local elections in March 2019.
+According to IMF estimates, inflation needed to fall to 15.2% at the end of the year against 16.3% in 2018 (11.8% according to the ‘Turkish Statistical Institute).
 The inflation rate estimates for 2020 and 2021 are 12% and 12% respectively.
-High inflation, combined with other macroeconomic imbalances (mainly related to the current account deficit) nevertheless pushed the government to adopt a 2019 budget including several austerity measures.
+High inflation, combined with other macro-economic imbalances (mainly related to the current account deficit) nevertheless pushed the government to adopt a 2019 budget including several austerity measures.
 As a result, the current account deficit had to increase rapidly, from 2.7% of GDP to 1.1% of GDP in 2019.
-However, the deficit should widen again in 2020-21, in a context of recovery expected from imports (0.4% in 2020 and -0.2% in 2021). .
+However, the deficit should widen again in 2020-21, in the context of a recovery expected from imports (0.4% in 2020 and -0.2% in 2021).
 At the same time, the country’s manufacturing index began to show year-on-year growth in September 2019, following rapid and uninterrupted declines in this index since the third quarter of 2018.

-All these good reasons make PEO Turkey a good solution for foreign companies and employees in this country.
+All of these reasons make PEO Turkey a good solution for foreign companies and employees in this country.